GarhettM/mc-exercise/fubar.md

 ## this is the way im living and i refuse to change.
 I got a judgement against me down there in florida.

+#### ME AND LINDSEY DID THIS FOR THE GREATER GOOD FOR GOD KNOW WHY.
+IT WAS FRUSTRATIGNG FOR ME TO WORK WITH SOME WHO IS SO CONTROLLING I WANTED TO QUIT